 - Tilted rib cage

-- Mid-ear out of alignment with tip of shoulder (when viewed from the side)
+- Mid-ear out of alignment with the tip of the shoulder (when viewed from the side)

-- Center of eyes not horizontally aligned with center of hips
+- The Center of the eyes is not horizontally aligned with the center of the hips

 - One leg appears shorter than the other